 - Where the University receives the certificate directly from the AFP, a copy is placed on the student’s record and the original certificate is provided to the student to inform them of the outcome of their criminal history check.

 - Students retain the original certificate issued after the check has been conducted for the duration of their enrolment in the program that requires a placement as they can be required to present the certificate when attending a clinical placement in an ACT or NSW government health facility.

-- The University is required to disclose the criminal history check information outcome to a clinical placement facility hosting a student’s placement.
+- The University is required to disclose the criminal history check information outcome to the Clinical Placement Office (ACT placements) or the Public Health Organisation (NSW placements).

-- In accordance with the Privacy Act 1988 (Cth), the University does not disclose certificate information to any person outside the University, without the specific written consent of the student, except as set out in the Criminal record screening for students undertaking placements in health facilities policy and procedure.
+- In accordance with the Privacy Act 1988 (Cth), the University does not disclose certificate information to any person outside the University, without the specific written consent of the student, except as set out in the Criminal record screening for students undertaking placements policy and procedure.

 Results of criminal record screening check

-- The Clinical Placement Office (ACT placements) or the Public Health Organisation (NSW placements) contact the student directly if further information is required, and determines whether a placement will be allowed by that facility given the information disclosed by the criminal history check.
+- The Clinical Placement Office (ACT placements) or the Public Health Organisation (NSW placements) contact the student directly if further information is required, and determines whether a placement will be allowed given the information disclosed by the criminal history check.

-- Appeals against the decision as a result of the outcome of a criminal history check are made directly to the Clinical Placement Office (ACT Health placements) or as outlined by the Employment Screening and Review Unit (NSW Health placements).
+- Appeals against the decision as a result of the outcome of a criminal history check are made, in writing, directly to the Clinical Placement Office (ACT Health placements) or as outlined by the Employment Screening and Review Unit (NSW Health placements).

-- Students appeal in writing to the Associate Dean (Education) of the relevant college if they were not informed of the requirements of a criminal history check ot complete their program, where the clinical placement is compulsory under their program requirements.
+- Students appeal in writing to the Associate Dean (Education) of the relevant college if they were not informed of the requirements of a criminal history check to complete their program, where the clinical placement is compulsory under their program requirements.

-- A student appeals to the Deputy Vice-Chancellor on procedural grounds only against a decision made under the previous clause.
+- A student appeals to the Deputy Vice-Chancellor (Academic), on procedural grounds only, within 20 business days against a decision made under the previous clause.